johnthagen/python-blueprint/README.md

 The example MkDocs project included in this project is configured to allow the built documentation to be hosted at any URL or viewed offline from the file system.

-To build the user guide, run `tox -e docs`.
+To build the user guide, run `nox -s docs`.
 Open `docs/user_guide/site/index.html` using a web browser.

-To build and serve the user guide with automatic rebuilding as you change the contents, run `tox -e docs-serve` and open <http://127.0.0.1:8000> in a browser.
+To build and serve the user guide with automatic rebuilding as you change the contents, run `nox -s docs_serve` and open <http://127.0.0.1:8000> in a browser.

 Each time the `master` Git branch is updated, the [`.github/workflows/pages.yml`](.github/workflows/pages.yml) GitHub Action will automatically build the user guide and publish it to [GitHub Pages](https://pages.github.com/).
-This is configured in the `docs-user-guide-github-pages` `tox` environment.
+This is configured in the `docs_github_pages` Nox session.
 This hosted user guide can be viewed at <https://johnthagen.github.io/python-blueprint/>.

 ## Generating API Documentation